ACCDrupal-2016Fall/resources/manuscript/course-overview.md

 Knowledge of command line tools, such as iTerm2 (Mac OS) or the Command Prompt (Windows) is preferred, but in no way required.

-Every Challenge excersise will include careful walkthroughs with screenshots and Instructor-led development.
+Every Challenge exercise will include careful walkthroughs with screenshots and Instructor-led development.
 The largest requirement is a willingness to learn new concepts and the ability to shrug off errors.
 Early development in any CMS often results in errors, which is **OKAY**.
 A full Section is dedicated to Troubleshooting Drupal within the Course.
 Students are welcome to try Troubleshooting their own issues or contacting their Instructor.

 ## Objectives